acbilson/chaos-content/posts/insights/how-to-enforce-obedience.md

 # Does God Enforce Obedience?

-The first opportunity to learn about God's approach to obedience is in Genesis 3.
+The first opportunity to learn about God's approach to obedience is in Genesis 3, when {{< backref src="/notes/humanity-disregards-gods-wisdom-for-a-lie" >}}.
 The LORD has given humans a command, "don't eat fruit from this tree" and a consequence, "you will die."
 Then what happens?

 If Tim and Bryan were retelling the story, God might demonstrate his love for humanity by stepping in to enforce their obedience.
 Maybe grab ahold of Eve's hand before she bites, or shout "STOP!".
 But He doesn't.
-He finds them after they've disobeyed and engages them in conversation about their actions and elaborates on the subsequent consequences.
+He finds them after they've disobeyed, engages them in conversation about their actions and elaborates on the subsequent consequences.
 He also supplies what was never asked; a promise that he will give humans victory over their deceiver.

 # We're Saying the Same Thing